yugabyte/yugabyte-db/docs/content/latest/deploy/cdc/use-cdc.md

 showAsideToc: true
 ---

 Use change data capture (CDC) in your YugabyteDB deployments to asynchronously replicate data changes.
-In the sections below, learn how you can use the Yugabyte CDC connector tp send data changes to Apache Kafka or to `stdout`.
+In the sections below, learn how you can use the Yugabyte CDC connector to send data changes to Apache Kafka or to `stdout`.

+{{< note title="Note" >}}

+The information on this page is for testing and learning about using CDC with the Yugabyte CDC connector on a local YugabyteDB cluster.
+Details about requirements for production deployments will be added shortly.

+{{< /note >}}

 ## Prerequisites

+### YugabyteDB

+A 1-node YugabyteDB cluster with an RF of 1 is up and running locally (the `yb-ctl create` command create this by default).
+If you are new to YugabyteDB, you can create a local YugaByte cluster in under five minutes by following the steps in the [Quick start](/quick-start/install/).

+### Java

 A Java runtime (or JDK) for Java 8 or later.
 JDK and JRE installers for Linux, macOS, and Windows can be downloaded from [OpenJDK](https://openjdk.java.net/install/), [AdoptOpenJDK](https://adoptopenjdk.net/releases.html), or [Azul Systems](https://www.azul.com/downloads/zulu-community/).
 When installed, the default location of the JRE or JDK is: